ArafatRChowdhury/Jobcator/readme.md

-Jobcator
+# Jobcator

-App to find jobs in Bristol and around.
+This is an app designed to find jobs in Bristol and around.
+It will make finding a job in Bristol areas much easier, and can help narrow down a search.

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)